jkey774/design-patterns/README.md

 <b>Chain of Responsibility</b>: Allows building a chain of objects to process a request.

 <b>Visitor</b>: Allows adding new operations to an object structure without modifying it.

+### Structural Patterns

+<b>Composite</b>: Represents object hierarchies where individual objects and compositions of objects are treated the same way.

+<b>Adapter</b>: Allows converting the interface of a class into another interface that clients expect.

+<b>Decorator</b>: Adds additional behavior to an object dynamically.

+<b>Facade</b>: Provides a simplified, higher-level interface to a subsystem.
+Clients can talk to the facade rather than individual classes in the subsystem.

+<b>Flyweight</b>: Allows sharing common state between multiple objects.

+<b>Bridge</b>: Allows representing hierarchies that grow in two different dimensions independently.

+<b>Proxy</b>: Allows providing a substitute for another object.
+The proxy object delegates all the work to the target object and contains some additional behavior.